Global temperature update: no warming for 18 years 6 months

 Ø In 1990, the IPCC’s mid-range prediction of near-term warming was equivalent to 2.8 Cº per century, higher by two-thirds than its current prediction of 1.7 Cº/century.

-Ø The warming trend since 1990, when the IPCC wrote its first report is equivalent to 1.1 Cº per century.
-The IPCC had predicted two and a half times as much.
+Ø The warming trend since 1990, when the IPCC wrote its first report, is equivalent to 1 Cº per century.
+The IPCC had predicted more than two and a half times as much.

 Ø Though the IPCC has cut its near-term warming prediction, it has not cut its high-end business as usual centennial warming prediction of 4.8 Cº warming to 2100.

 Ø The IPCC’s predicted 4.8 Cº warming by 2100 is well over twice the greatest rate of warming lasting more than 15 years that has been measured since 1950.

 Ø The IPCC’s 4.8 Cº-by-2100 prediction is four times the observed real-world warming trend since we might in theory have begun influencing it in 1950.

 Ø The oceans, according to the 3600+ ARGO bathythermograph buoys, are warming at a rate of just 0.02 Cº per decade, equivalent to 0.23 Cº per century.